kysely-matteo/Kysely-Matteo---JPG-JPEG-Image-HEX-Table-Editor/README.md

-# QTABLE // JPEG HEX GLITCH EDITOR
+# JPG/JPEG IMAGE HEX TABLE EDITOR

 A browser-based tool for glitching JPEG images by directly editing their internal data — no re-encoding, no quality loss, just raw byte manipulation.